MT Independența: Loss

 By mid November 1979, the Independența, carrying 94,000 tons (714,760 barrels) of crude oil from Es Sider, Libya to Constanța, Romania dropped anchor about 4 nmi off the Haydarpaşa Breakwater at the southern entrance of the Istanbul Strait.
 She was waiting for a maritime pilot for the guidance of her 19th passage through the strait.
-The Greek cargo ship M/V Evriali (10,000 DWT) was transporting 7,400 tons steel from Mariupol, Ukraine (formerly Zhdanov) to Italy, and had already passed the strait southwards.
+The Greek cargo ship M/V Evriali (10,000 DWT) was transporting 7,400 tons of steel from Mariupol, Ukraine (formerly Zhdanov) to Italy, and had already passed the strait southwards.

-Early in the morning of 15 November at 04:35, Evriali collided with Independenta hitting the Romanian ship between the number 3 and 4 tanks, on the starboard side.
-The Turkish pilot that helped Evriali navigate the strait, Dincer Sumerkan, got off the Greek ship earlier, instructing them to follow a course at 260 degrees right, however the Greek cargo ship took a course of 160 degrees left.
+Early in the morning of 15 November at 04:35, Evriali collided with Independența, hitting the Romanian ship between the number 3 and 4 tanks, on the starboard side.
+The Turkish pilot who had helped Evriali navigate the strait, Dincer Sumerkan, had left the Greek ship earlier, instructing them to follow a course at 260 degrees right; however, the Greek cargo ship took a course of 160 degrees left.

-The sparks from the collision at 04:35 caused a big explosion on Independenta followed 3 minutes later by another explosion.
+The sparks from the collision at 04:35 caused a large explosion on Independența, followed three minutes later by another explosion.
 A third explosion occurred at 04:47.
 The Independența ran aground half a mile off the Port of Haydarpaşa.
-43 members of the tanker's crew lost their lives; only 3 survived the catastrophic accident.
+Forty-three members of the tanker's crew lost their lives; only three survived the catastrophic accident.
 Almost all the victims lost their lives in the water when burning oil on the surface was driven towards the shore by the wind; the sailors who survived had jumped on the other side of the ship, against the wind, being later rescued by boats.

 The Turkish Navy immediately attempted to extinguish the fire.
 However, these efforts had to be abandoned due to the intensity of the fire.
 The Director of the Sea of Marmara District took over the spill on 19 November, and the Navy withdrew.

-The Greek captain of the Evriali, Alekos Adamopulos (29 years old at that time), was sentenced to 20 months in jail.
-The difference of time between his arrest and the 20 months, was converted into an $850 fine.
+The Greek captain of the Evriali, Alekos Adamopulos, 29 years old at that time, was sentenced to 20 months in jail.
+The difference in time between his arrest and the 20 months was converted into an $850 fine.

 The Istanbul Strait remained closed for weeks.
 The wreck remained in the area for some years until it was broken up and salvaged to a shipyard in Tuzla.

 Investigations

 The exact cause of accident is not clear, even today.
-The Romanian shipping company "Navrom" claimed the insurance payout, amounting to some tens of millions of US dollars.
+The Romanian shipping company Navrom claimed the insurance payout, amounting to some tens of millions of US dollars.
 This action resulted in a thorough inspection of the ship's wreck by independent survey teams employed by the insurance company from Lloyd's Register of Shipping, Japan.
-It is hinted that it was an inside job so that they could acquire more money.
+It was hinted that the incident may have been deliberate sabotage to allow for the collection of insurance money.